Migration trends (1/)

 Read more

-In 2022 most of the permits were issued for reasons other (51%) than employment (40%), family reunification (6%) and study (3%).
-Compared to 2021, the number of temporary residence permits issued on the ground of employment increased by 31%.
+In 2023 most of the permits were issued for employment (53%), other reasons (36%), family reunification (5%) and study (4%).
+Compared to 2022, the number of temporary residence permits issued on the ground of employment increased by 53%.

 What are nationalities of foreigners in Lithuania?

-In 2022, the largest share of foreigners that lived in Lithuania were Ukrainian (50 percent), Belarusian (26 percent) and Russian Federation (8 percent) citizens.
+In 2023, the largest share of foreigners that lived in Lithuania were Ukrainian (49%), Belarusian (28%) and Russian Federation (7%) citizens.

 Read more

-The number of migrants from Azerbaijan, the Philippines, India, Kyrgyzstan, Moldova, Tajikistan, Uzbekistan is increasing significantly.
-Lithuania also hosts citizens of distant countries like Burundi, Bhutan, Vanuatu, etc., but the numbers are very small.
+The number of migrants from Azerbaijan, Sakartvelo, India, Kyrgyzstan, Turkey, Tajikistan, Uzbekistan is increasing significantly.
+Lithuania also hosts citizens of distant countries like Haiti, Bhutan, Belize, etc., but the numbers are very small.

 How many foreigners work in Lithuania?